User Generated Content

 4. Level Up Your UGC Asset Management (and Never Lose Your Content)

-Gathering your UGC beyond @mentions and #hashtags is a smart move.
-That’s because accounts can move and content can easily get lost or deleted over time.
-Plus, you need to get the “thumbs up” from your creators to ensure you can use their content throughout your marketing campaigns.
+Gathering your UGC solely via @mentions and #hashtags is a time-sink.
+Also, accounts can move and content can easily get lost or deleted over time.
+Oh, and you need to get the “thumbs up” from your creators to ensure you can use their content throughout your marketing campaigns.

-There are dedicated platforms out there that can find and aggregate your UGC.
-But even with these tools, sourcing, saving and gathering permissions yourself can eat up your schedule and feel like its own full-time job.
+There are dedicated platforms out there that can find and aggregate UGC.
+But even with these tools, sourcing, saving and gathering permission yourself can feel like a full-time job.

-That’s why we recommend working with a full-service platform (like Statusphere!) to generate relevant, promotion-ready UGC that requires no legwork on your part.
+That’s why we recommend working with a scalable micro-influencer platform (like Statusphere!) to generate high-quality, rights-ready UGC that requires no legwork on your part.

-5. Scale Your UGC Campaigns for Long-term Loyalty and Ongoing Shares
+5. Scale Your Campaigns for Long-term Loyalty and Ongoing Results

-The beauty of UGC campaigns is that they’re perfect for encouraging awesome customer content in the future.
+The beauty of UGC campaigns is that they’re perfect for encouraging even more customer content in the future.

-That’s why we recommend scaling your consumer-generated marketing campaigns versus treating them as “one and done.”
+That’s why we always recommend scaling your influencer marketing campaigns versus treating them as one-offs.
 To keep your momentum going and ensure that customers keep hyping you up via content, make a point to:

 • Regularly publish UGC as part of your social media calendar